 - Insurance mechanisms were missing, except the strong support from the court system.

-Bill of exchange networks could become arbitrarily extended, with multiple borrowers, lenders, and holders.
+Bill of exchange networks could become arbitrarily complex, with multiple borrowers, lenders, and holders.
 But without central middlemen:

 How could it work in the future